 Continuous employees are entitled to a greater level of statutory employment rights.
 For example, continuous employees are entitled to:

 Paid annual leave.

 Paid maternity or paternity leave.

-Severance or long service pay (where other necessary conditions are satisfied).
+Severance or long service payments (where other necessary conditions are satisfied).

-Hong Kong employees need to have worked for the same employer during each of the previous four weeks for at least 18 hours in each of those weeks, to qualify for additional employment rights under the Employment Ordinance.
+Hong Kong employees must have worked for the same employer during each of the previous four weeks for at least 18 hours in each of those weeks, to qualify for additional employment rights under the Employment Ordinance.

 There are no maximum engagement periods.